Newark Symphony Hall: History

 In 1940, American contralto Marian Anderson became the first African American to perform at the symphony hall.

 New Jersey's first television station, WATV Channel 13, debuted on May 15, 1948 from studios at The Mosque Theater.
 The commercial station was owned by Atlantic Television, a subsidiary of Bremer Broadcasting Corporation who also owned WAAT (970 AM, now WNYM) and WAAT-FM (94.7 MHz., now WXBK) whose studios were also in the building.
 Today Channel 13 is non-commercial WNET.
 From 1958-1961 the former WATV studios were home to WNTA Channel 13.
 From 1965-1989, WNJU Channel 47.

 In 1964, the floundering Mosque Theater was on the verge on bankruptcy and there was a threat of it being torn down.
 Sol Hurok, an impresario who had presented many of his artists there commented, "This would be a terrible misfortune for music.
 It is one of the great concert halls of the country, with marvelous acoustics and great sight lines.
 It must be preserved."
 It was purchased by the city for $340,000, becoming a non-profit organization, and renamed Symphony Hall.

 Among the opera companies and stars who have appeared at Symphony Hall are the Metropolitan Opera, Jerome Hines, Beverly Sills, Roberta Peters, Leontyne Price, and Robert Merrill (who made his debut there).

-Victor Borge, Judy Garland, Bob Dylan, Patti LaBelle, Teddy Pendergrass, Richard Pryor, James Cleveland, Count Basie, Kirk Franklin, Queen Latifah, Gladys Knight, Parliament-Funkadelic, The Temptations, Tony Bennett and other artists have also performed.
+Victor Borge, Judy Garland, Bob Dylan, The Supremes, Patti LaBelle, Teddy Pendergrass, Richard Pryor, James Cleveland, Count Basie, Kirk Franklin, Queen Latifah, Gladys Knight, Parliament-Funkadelic, The Temptations, Tony Bennett and other artists have also performed.
 The Rolling Stones and Eric Clapton are among the rock legends to have performed at the venue.

 Prior to the opening of the New Jersey Performing Arts Center, Symphony Hall was one of the principal performance venues in the state, one of the homes of the New Jersey Symphony, the Newark Boys Choir, and the New Jersey State Opera.
 The Newark Dance Theater, African Globe Theater Works, and the New Jersey Ballet also showed work at the Hall.
 While much activity has shifted to NJPAC, Symphony Hall's continues to present theater, music and dance.
 Community organizations have been conducting their annual programs at Newark Symphony Hall for twenty-five years and more, and continue to do so.